Server-Eye/helpers/AddNotificationsByAgentId/Readme.md

 ## Parameters

 ### apiKey
 The api-Key of the user.
-ATTENTION only nessesary im no Server-Eye Session exists in den Powershell.
+ATTENTION only nessesary im no Server-Eye Session exists in den Powershell

 ### userId
-The Id of the user who will receive the notification.
+The Id of the user who will receive the notification

 ### subtypeOfAgent
 The Id of the agent-type to which you want to add the notification